-Arras is the realisation of a dream to combine the textile strengths of our country with products that are contemporary in nature, while staying true to our commitment for preserving the planet.
-We design our clothing to be sustainable and inclusive, so that it creates benefits for everyone along each step of the value chain- this includes the large population of workers involved in textile production (including farmers) and indigenous weavers, it reflects the values of our end consumers, while keeping our responsibilities towards the environment at the fore.
+Arras is founded on the premise that the fashion industry is not just about clothes or how we look in them.
+When fashion is created responsibly, it creates benefits for everyone along each step of the value chain.
+This includes the large population of workers involved in textile production (including farmers), indigenous weavers and end consumers, while keeping our responsibilities towards the environment at the fore.

 At the heart of it all, we want Arras to be a platform that inspires optimism to everyone.

 If the start of Arras is any proof at all, then our passions can become our careers, our individual action can help try to fight climate change and our work can empower local communities.

 A place of possibilities, for you and for all of us.

 Our design sensibilities are rooted in the textile traditions and pristine culture of North East India with a focus on creating clothing that walks the sophisticated line between trendy and timeless.

 We are based in Guwahati, Assam.
 The North Eastern Region of India, a cluster of eight geographically and culturally diverse states clubbed together as a whole, is home to over 220 ethnic communities each with unique customs and traditional designs.